Everything You Need to Know Before Your Facial Balancing Consultation

 The clinical process of using Polydioxanone around the nasal region is shaped by a range of personal biological factors.
 Because the nasal area is an anatomically complex site, the experience of the procedure is never the same for everyone.

-At Luxe Lips, a cosmetic clinic in Melbourne, the approach to care is grounded in medical ethics and professional responsibility.
-Every clinical pathway is managed as a medical process, focusing on established health protocols and safety.
+At Luxe Lips, a cosmetic clinic in Melbourne, our care is grounded in medical ethics and clinical responsibility.
+Every treatment pathway is approached as a medical process, with established health protocols and patient considerations guiding each step.

-Our medical professionals in our clinics in Moonee Ponds, Camberwell, and Brighton prioritise a complete screening process for every person, including a review of medical history, anatomical suitability, and psychological readiness.
-In accordance with local guidelines, this diagnostic evaluation determines if a proposed plan aligns with the health of the client.
+Across our clinics in Moonee Ponds, Camberwell, and Brighton, our medical professionals carry out a thorough screening process for every person.
+This includes reviewing medical history, assessing anatomical suitability, and considering psychological readiness.
+In line with local guidelines, this evaluation helps determine whether a proposed plan aligns with your health.

-Because individual responses and circumstances vary, booking a consultation is required to determine suitability before any treatment is planned.
+Because responses and circumstances vary, a consultation is required to determine suitability before a nose thread lift is considered.

 Note: Individual responses vary.
 A consultation with a qualified professional is required to determine the suitability of any treatment for your specific needs.